 If you're used to the sweet peanut butter typically found on supermarket shelves, you're in for a surprise if you try ours.
 A pleasant surprise.

 This is not like the supermarket peanut butter, as the title of this post suggests.
 This is a savory, spicy version.
 How spicy depends on each person's taste.
 I call it "peanut butter for grownups".

 Thanks to John, one of our readers, for pointing us in the right direction.

-I have to say that I’m partial to our peanut butter – not only is it very flavorful, it’s probably also healthier than the industrial version.
+I have to say that I'm partial to our peanut butter - not only is it very flavorful, it's probably also healthier than the industrial version.
 And it's a staple of our frugal living strategy.
 It contains very few ingredients, most of which you probably already have in your kitchen, or can get at short notice.

 If you don't have casabe, toasted pitta bread or toasted slices of rustic bread will do in a pinch.

 Mambá is also popular in Haiti where it is produced commercially and as a home dish.
-In the Dominican Republic though, it’s either a home-made concoction or a cottage industry product, made from natural ingredients with no artificial preservatives.
+In the Dominican Republic though, it's either a home-made concoction or a cottage industry product, made from natural ingredients with no artificial preservatives.